On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from

 such that

-Furthermore, we have $Y_{d}=\SL(2,\C)\cdot S_{d}$ such the map $\lim_{t\lra 0}(\vr(t)\cdot y)$ retracts $S_{d}$ to a component $Z_d$ in the intersection of the fixed locus of the $\C^*$-action of $\vr$ on $Y$ and $w(\cdot ,\vr)^{-1}(d)$; c.f.
-Hesselink's theorem \cite[Thm.~5.36]{Hos} for the corresponding result for arbitrary $G$.
-Therefore, in order to find $Y^{us}$, \bIt \item first, we find the unstable fixed points of the $\C^*$-action of $\vr$, \item then, we find the points converging to those fixed points, \item and, finally, we consider the $G$-orbits of the last step. \eIt
+Define $S_{d}\subset Y_{d}$ to be the subset of points $y$ such that the limit $z=\lim_{t\lra 0}(\vr(t)\cdot y)$ belongs to a component $Z_d$ in the intersection of the fixed locus of the $\C^*$-action of $\vr$ on $Y$ and $w^{-1}(d)$; c.f.
+Hesselink's theorem \cite[Thm.~5.36]{Hos}.
+Note that $Z_d$ depends on the particular choice of $\vr$ in its conjugacy class where as the weight function $w$ does not.
+We have $Y_{d}=\SL(2,\C)\cdot S_{d}$.
+Therefore, in order to find $Y^{us}$, \bIt \item first, we find the unstable fixed points of the $\C^*$-action of $\vr$ in (\ref{CTorus_e}), \item then, we find the points converging to those fixed points, \item and, finally, we consider the $G$-orbits of the last step. \eIt